-(6) A notice served under subsection (5) is ineffective if, before the termination date given in the notice, the landlord serves the tenant with a notice in writing objecting to the termination and stating his reasons for objecting.
+- (6) A notice served under subsection (5) is ineffective if, before the termination date given in the notice, the landlord serves the tenant with a notice in writing objecting to the termination and stating his reasons for objecting. - (7) If the landlord serves the tenant with a notice under subsection (6) objecting to the termination, the tenant may apply to a court for termination of the tenancy. - (8) The notice period in subsections (2) and (5) shall not included the date of service of the notice or the date of termination.

-(5) A landlord who refuses to accept the repudiation and elects to continue the tenancy shall make reasonable efforts to mitigate the tenant's liability for rent under the residential tenancy agreement.

-(6) A landlord who rents the premises to a new tenant in order to mitigate a tenant's liability for rent under a residential tenancy agreement

-(a) is deemed to have accepted the repudiation of his previous tenant as terminating that tenancy at the time the new tenancy commences, and

-(b) may recover damages in the same manner as if the landlord had accepted the tenant's repudiation of the residential tenancy agreement.

-(7) Subject to subsection (5), a landlord who refuses to accept the repudiation and elects to continue the residential tenancy may, so long as he has not rented the premises to a new tenant, recover rent accruing under the residential tenancy agreement

-- (a) in the case of a fixed term tenancy, until it expires, or - (b) in the case of a periodic tenancy, until the termination date.

-10 New subsections deal with breach by landlord and notice to terminate.
-Section 23(3) presently reads:

-(3) A notice served under subsection (2) is ineffective if, before the termination date given in the notice, the tenant either

-(a) serves the landlord with a notice in writing objecting to the termination and stating his reasons for objecting, or

-(b) if the alleged breach is a failure to pay rent, pays all arrears of rent.

-(7) If the landlord serves the tenant with a notice under subsection (6) objecting to the termination, the tenant may apply to a court for termination of the tenancy.

-(8) The notice period in subsections (2) and (5) shall not include the date of service of the notice or the date of termination.

-- 11 Section 24 is amended - (a) by repealing clause (9)(b) and substituting the following:
+14 Section 24 is amended

-(b) to any debt owed to him by the tenant in respect of the tenancy,

-(b) by adding the following after subsection (9):

-(9.1) The landlord shall submit to the Provincial Court a statement setting forth the amount owned to the landlord by the tenant and the amount the landlord received from the sale of the abandoned goods.

-12 The following is added after section 37:

-37.1 A landlord shall not require a tenant to provide him with a security deposit prior to providing the tenant with a written report on the physical state of the premises and the facilities and appliances the landlord has furnished therein.

-- 13 Section 40 is repealed. - 14 Section 41(2) is repealed and the following is substituted:

-(2) The Provincial Court shall not give an order for possession of premises under this Act.
+- (a) by repealing clause (9)(b) and substituting the following: - (b) to any debt owed to him by the tenant in respect of the tenancy, - (c) by adding the following after subsection (9): - (9.1) The landlord shall submit to the Provincial Court a statement setting forth the amount owed to the landlord by the tenant and the amount the landlord received from the sale of the abandoned goods. - 15 The following is added after 37: - 37.1A landlord shall not require a tenant to provide him with a security deposit prior to providing the tenant with a written report, to which the tenant has signified his agreement by signing, on the physical state of the premises and the facilities and appliances the landlord has furnished therein. - 16 Section 40 is repealed. - 17 Section 41(2) is repealed and the following is substituted: - (2) The Provincial Court shall not give an order for possession of the premises under this Act.

-11 New subsection deals with amounts owned by tenant to be offset against sale of abandoned boods.
-Section 24(9)(b) presently reads:

-(9) A landlord may apply the proceeds of any sale of abandoned goods

-(b) to any judgment obtained by him against the tenant in respect of the tenancy,

-12 Report on condition of premises prior to payment of deposit.
+of n ent. ------ ------

-13 Section 40 presently reads:

-40 A person who acquires the interest of a landlord in residential premises has the rights and is subject to the obligations of the previous landlord with respect to a security deposit paid to the previous landlord in respect of the residential premises.

-14 Section 41(2) presently reads:

-(2) The Provincial Court may only give an order for possession of premises under this Act if
+- 14 New subsection deals with amounts owned by tenants to be offset against sale of abandoned goods.
+Section 24(9)(b) presently reads: - (9) A landlord may apply the proceeds of any sale of abandoned goods - (b) to any judgment obtained by him against the tenant in respect of the tenancy, - 15 Security deposit payable only after inspection and disclosure of facilities and appliances provides. - 16 Section 40 presently reads: - 40 A person who acquires the interest of a landlord in residential premises has the rights and is subject to the obligations of the previous landlord with respect to a security deposit paid to the previous landlord in respect of the residential premises. - 17 Section 41(2) presently reads: - (2) The Provincial Court may only give an order for possession of premises under this Act if

+- 18 Section 49 is amended by adding the following after clause 49(1): - 49(1.1) The Crown shall ensure that every Alberta residential tenant has access to the services of a Landlord and Tenant Advisory Board by establishing regional Landlord and Tenant Boards under the authority of section 6 of the Department of Consumer and Corporate Affairs Act. - 19 Section 51 is amended by adding the following at the end of it: - (c) describing the forms to be used by a landlord pursuant to section 24(9.1). - (d) setting out provincial minimum standards for electrical, plumbing, heating, fire, sanitary, and maintenance requirements, in residential premises - 20(1) The Alberta Individual's Rights Protection Act, is amended by this section. - (2) Section 4 is amended by striking out "self-contained" wherever that word appears before the word "dwelling".

+, •

+1 sn 1 the nremises пr residential nremises

-(a) the premises are residential premises,
+В , premises , coracinia, premises,

-15 Section 51 is amended by adding the following at the end of it:

-(c) describing the forms to be used by a landlord pursuant to section 24(9.1).

-- (b) the rent is not more than \$500 per month, and - (c) the term under the tenancy is for not more than 3 years. - 15 Facilitates administrative regulations.
+- (b) the rent is not more than \$500 per month, and - (c) the term under the tenancy is for not more than 3 years. - 18 Provides for Landlord and Tenant Advisory Boards. - 19 Adds regulation powers.